Skip Ribbon Commands

 Between August 12 and 22, Williams called Kitchen 36 times, but failed to elicit any incriminating information.
 There was no physical evidence linking either man to the crime.
 Nonetheless, on August 25, police arrested Kitchen and took him to a police station for interrogation by, among others, Detective Michael Kill, an underling of Commander Jon Burge, who would be fired in 1993 for engaging with Kill and others in the systematic torture of scores of African American criminal suspects.

-After 16 hours of alleged abuse and torture, Kitchen signed a confession prepared by Assistant Cook County State’s Attorney Mark Lukanich.
+After 16 hours of alleged abuse and torture, during which detectives threatened to throw him out a third floor window, Kitchen signed a confession prepared by Assistant Cook County State’s Attorney Mark Lukanich.
 At his first court appearance after being charged, Kitchen told Judge Richard J. Fitzgerald that he had been tortured.
 Fitzgerald noted that Kitchen had physical injuries and ordered his transfer to a hospital, where he was treated for testicular trauma and various injuries.

 Based solely on Williams’s testimony and the confession obtained by Kill, a jury found Kitchen guilty on September 19, 1990, and Judge Vincent Bentivenga sentenced him to death.